-Potted palm trees bring the feeling of the tropics indoors.
-Each variety of palm tree has its own sun, shade and humidity preferences.
+Proper care for potted palm trees helps your plants thrive and brings the feeling of the tropics indoors.
+Each variety of palm tree grown as an indoor plant has its own sun, shade and humidity preferences.
 In coastal areas, potted palm trees can tolerate full sun exposure.
 In hot desert areas, potted palm trees need protections from full sun.
 Besides sun, potted palms need some other care to thrive.

-Most potted palm trees do well in the same container for up to two years.
-As a general rule, palm trees need to be transplanted when the roots are coming out of the pot bottom, the soil becomes compacted or the palm tree becomes too unstable.
-When transplanting, leave at least 6 inches below the rootball for soil and growth.
-Also the rim of the pot should be at least 2 to 3 inches above the soil line to leave room for watering.
-Palm trees need heavy container to encourage stability.
-If the pot is too lightweight, the palm tree will tip over and suffer damage.
+When transplanting, a general guideline is to choose a pot that's at most one-third larger than the palm's root ball.
+Leave at least 6 inches below the rootball for soil and growth.
+The rim of the pot should be at least 2 to 3 inches above the soil line to leave room for watering.
+Palm trees need heavy containers to provide stability.
+If the pot is too lightweight, the palm tree will tip over and may suffer damage.

 The best way to determine the watering requirements of the palm tree is through observation.
 The first time you water your palm, take it outside or to the bathtub and pour water through it until it comes out the bottom.
 To determine when it needs more water, wait until the soil is dried out to the depth of 1 to 2 inches.
 Drench with water again.

 Fertilizer provides nutrition to the palm tree.
 The best fertilizer for the palm tree is an organic fertilizer like bone meal, blood meal or fish emulsion.
 Organic fertilizer is slow to release and has less chance to burn the palm tree than inorganic fertilizer.
-Follow the manufacturer's directions on the fertilizer.
+You can also use a fertilizer specifically formulated for palms.
+Always follow the manufacturer's directions on the fertilizer.